• Blog

 Setter

-The setter is the most important position on the court.
-As the playmaker, you control the offense, deliver hittable sets, read the defense, and coordinate your team's attack.
+The setter controls the offense.
+They deliver hittable sets, read the defense, and coordinate your team's attack.
+Every ball runs through you.

 Setter